 Guys at lifehacker has taken this seriously and they have come up with a lengthy but very effective process to migrate mailbox completely here.
 Basically, they have removed all multi-label mails, applied them a single label and then used desktop client to drag-n-drop mails between various folders.
 You can find complete tutorial here.

-Any of these 3 methods can be used for moving emails from different Gmail accounts to single consolidated one.
+Any of these 3 methods can be used for moving emails from different Gmail accounts to single consolidated one which will be always in sync.
 Choose the one that best suites your needs.